 CAC was early adopter of cloud technologies.
 Lessons learned helped us to design a public cloud service called Red Cloud.

 Red Cloud delivers on-demand elasticity for applications such as embarrassingly parallel workloads, science gateways, and academic labs.
 Users have access to dedicated rather than oversubscribed CPU cores and RAM and there is no charge for network traffic.
 These features are especially appealing to researchers.

-CAC also architects, deploys, and operates private clouds for clients with unique requirements such as HIPAA data protection.
+CAC architects, deploys, and operates private clouds for other organization that have unique requirements such as HIPAA data protection.